 It's been a long time since tooth loss was managed using animal teeth and pieces of bone in their place.
 George Washington famously sported a set of dentures made from lead, human teeth, cow teeth, and elephant ivory, according to Smithsonian Magazine.
 What are dentures made of in the 21st century, and what are the oral benefits of this technology?

-The teeth of a denture are typically made from various types of resin or porcelain.
-The latter was traditionally the preferred material because it was stronger and more durable, according to David L. Baker, DDS.
+The teeth of a denture are typically made from various types of acrylic, chrome, or porcelain.
+The latter was traditionally the preferred material because it provides a more natural look and is stronger and more durable than standard plastic, according to the Glasgow Dentures Studio.
 Porcelain is still used in some instances and has a number of advantages:

-- A glass-like ceramic material, porcelain has the same translucent appearance as natural tooth enamel, and can be color-matched closely with other teeth in the patient's mouth.
+- A glass-like ceramic material, porcelain has the same translucent appearance as natural tooth enamel, and can be colour-matched closely with other teeth in the patient's mouth.

 - Porcelain teeth feel similar to natural teeth.
 This makes them easier to adapt to than other materials.

 - The heating process used to make them causes the dentures to become considerably harder, which means they last longer.

 The main disadvantages of porcelain dentures, however, are that they're breakable if dropped on a hard floor and they can wear down natural teeth if they bite against them.
 Porcelain is better used in full dentures than in partials for this reason.

 More recently, however, denture teeth tend to be made from acrylic (plastic), nylon, or metal, according to the NHS.
 Acrylic adheres more securely to the denture base, and is easier to adjust to achieve the correct occlusion than harder porcelain teeth.
 It's also significantly less expensive than porcelain, and much lighter in weight.